Jlope677/DoD-Cyber-Sentinel-Challenge/none_shall_pass.md

 # 🔐 None Shall Pass – JWT alg: none Token Forgery

-**Category:** Web Security
+**Category:** Web Security\
-**Points:** 200
+**Points:** 200\
 **Solves:** 418

 ---

 ### 🧠 Challenge Summary

-We were given access to a token-protected intranet application that issues JWTs for authentication.
-The objective was to bypass the role-based access control protecting the `/secret` endpoint using a low-privilege account and escalate to `admin` by forging a token.
+Deep inside Juche Jaguar’s intranet runs a custom token-based gateway protecting their most sensitive files at `/secret`.
+We got access to a low-privileged user account (`agent:spudpotato`).
+The challenge was to obtain a token and escalate privileges using a vulnerability in how JWTs were handled.

 ---

 ### 🎯 Objective

-Exploit the JWT implementation to forge a token with `role: admin` and retrieve the flag from:
+Exploit a vulnerable JWT implementation to escalate privileges from `user` to `admin` and access the `/secret` endpoint.

 ```
 http://34.85.163.182:8080/secret
 ```